sampotts/plyr/readme.md

 If a User Agent is disabled but supports `<video>` and `<audio>` natively, it will use the native player.

 Any unsupported browsers will display links to download the media if the correct html is used.

+## RangeTouch
+Some touch browsers (particularly Mobile Safari on iOS) seem to have issues with `<input type="range">` elements whereby touching the track to set the value doesn't work and sliding the thumb can be tricky.
+To combat this, I've created [RangeTouch](https://rangetouch.com) which I'd recommend including in your solution.
+It's a tiny script with a nice benefit for users on touch devices.

 ## Issues
 If you find anything weird with Plyr, please let us know using the GitHub issues tracker.